Type 2 Diabetes Guide

 Controlling Diabetes through Diet

-• Modify your dinner.
-Most people have their biggest meal at dinner time, often with lots of carbohydrates such as bread or rolls, potatoes, rice, or pasta.
-Try some substitutions: instead of a roll, have a small piece of fruit or some extra veggies.
-Or simply cut down slightly on the portions.
+Another way to make a change is to simply cut down slightly on the portions of carbohydrate-containing foods that you eat.
 Portion control is important not just because of the calories, but also to help manage blood sugar levels due to the carbohydrates in foods.
-For example, if you normally eat two cups of pasta, try reducing that by 1/2 cup.
+For example, if you normally eat two cups of pasta, try reducing that by 1/2 cup; if you normally eat a roll with dinner, try half a roll.

-• Eat something different for your bedtime snack.
+You might also try eating something different for your bedtime snack.
 For example, if you've been having a piece of toast, try something with fewer carbohydrates - a half glass of milk, for example, or a half a piece of fruit.

 A dietitian can be a tremendous help with diabetic meal planning.
 He or she can help you include the foods you like, answer your questions, and make adjustments as you continue learning to control diabetes.
+The goal is create a sustainable meal plan, one that you can continue for the rest of your life.
+For most people, that means including at least some of the foods you enjoy.

 Establishing a Regular Exercise Routine

-Regular exercise is the most beneficial for everyday management of Type 2 Diabetes.
+Regular exercise is the most beneficial for everyday management of type 2 diabetes.
 Ideally, you would exercise most, if not every day of the week for at least 30 minutes at a time.
 Don't be a "weekend warrior" and try to do all of your exercise in those two days.
 Get into a regular routine and stick with it.
 If you need motivation, invite a friend (you'll be less likely to skip exercising if someone is expecting you), or join a class (many people enjoy the group setting, plus there's an opportunity to socialize too).

-Wearing the right shoes is important too.
+Wearing the is important too.
 Diabetics are more prone to poor circulation in the feet, so cuts and wounds heal slowly.
 Proper and a good pair of shoes will help ensure that you can continue to exercise regularly.

-• Change when you exercise.
 Many people find it easier to establish a routine, a set time every day when they exercise.
 However, depending on how your body responds, you might need to change it up a bit.
 Try exercising before a meal... or within an hour or two after eating.
 If your fasting glucose is too high, try a brisk 15-minute walk before bed.

-• Change the intensity of your exercise routine.
 Exercise that gets the heart pumping is great for fitness, for maintaining or losing weight, and for helping to manage blood sugar.
 If your glucose levels are too high, boost the intensity of your workout a little - that doesn't mean you have to go all out for the entire routine... but try to do a few minutes at higher intensity to see if it helps.
 Always get the go-ahead from your doctor first, especially if you are new to exercising or have other health conditions that may impact your ability to exercise.

-• Change the duration of your exercise routine.
 Sometimes a few extra minutes can make all the difference when it comes to managing blood sugar levels.
 Start with an extra 5 or 10 minutes and see how your body responds.

 Check with your doctor before beginning an exercise program.
 There are some exercises that shouldn't be done by diabetics with certain conditions or complications.